-HIV prevalence among men who have sex with men was persistently higher than other at-risk populations
+HIV prevalence among men who have sex with men was significantly higher than other at-risk populations

-9. The fourth round of HIV Prevalence and Risk behavioural Survey of Men who have sex with men in Hong Kong (PRiSM) conducted in 2017 showed an HIV prevalence of 6.54% among local sexually active MSM, thus revealing Hong Kong to be an area of concentrated HIV epidemic according to the World Health Organization's definition.
+9. The fourth round of HIV Prevalence and Risk behavioural Survey of Men who have sex with men in Hong Kong (PRiSM) conducted in 2017 showed an HIV prevalence of 6.54% among local sexually active MSM, showing that Hong Kong is an area of concentrated HIV epidemic according to the World Health Organization's definition.
 This figure was higher than the findings from the second HIV and AIDS Response Indicator Survey (HARiS) conducted in 2014 (5.85%).
 (Box 1.6 and Box 3.9) However, due to difference in methodology and recruitment strategies between PRiSM (community-based) and HARiS (venue-based), the rates could not be directly compared.
-Nevertheless, the prevalence among MSM was persistently higher than other at-risk populations such as female sex workers (Box 3.10) and drug users (Box 3.3 and Box 3.4).
+Nevertheless, it is clear that the prevalence among MSM is significantly higher than other at-risk populations such as female sex workers (Box 3.10) and drug users (Box 3.3 and Box 3.4).

 10. AIDS Concern's voluntary HIV testing service targeting MSM provides another data source to estimate the HIV prevalence in the local MSM community, despite the fact that sampling bias could not be excluded.
-It showed a prevalence of 1.84% in 2017, which remained relatively stable in the past few years.
+It showed a prevalence of 1.28% in 2018, compared to 1.84% in 2017.
 (Box 3.8)